Session Theme : Towards the realization of sustainable mobility society

 Jiaqi Ma

-Director, FHWA/UCLA Center of Exellence on New Mobility & Automated Vehicles, USA
+Director, FHWA/UCLA Center of Excellence on New Mobility & Automated Vehicles, USA

 Dr. Jiaqi Ma is the Director of FHWA/UCLA Center of Excellence on New Mobility and Automated Vehicles, an Associate Professor at the UCLA Samueli School of Engineering, the Director of the UCLA Mobility Lab, and the Associate Director of UCLA Institute of Transportation Studies.
 He has led and managed many research projects funded by U.S. DOT, state DOTs, National Science Foundation, and other federal/state/local programs covering areas of smart transportation systems, such as vehicle-highway automation, intelligent transportation systems (ITS), connected vehicles, shared mobility, large-scale smart system modeling and simulation, and artificial intelligence and advanced computing applications in transportation.
 He is the Editor in Chief of the IEEE Open Journal of Intelligent Transportation Systems, and an associate editor of multiple journals such as Nature Scientific Reports and ASCE Open, and IEEE Transactions on Intelligent Vehicles.
 He is the current Vice Chair (and incoming Chair) of the Transportation Research Board (TRB) Standing Committee on Vehicle-Highway Automation, and a publication board member of the IEEE ITS Society.